pmem/pmdk/doc/libpmemlog/pmemlog_create.3.md

 defined in *set* file !pmemlog_open returns NULL and sets *errno* appropriately.

 The **pmemlog_close**() function returns no value.

+The !pmemlog_check function returns 1 if the persistent memory resident log file is found to be consistent.
+Any inconsistencies found will cause !pmemlog_check to return 0, in which case the use of the file with **libpmemlog** will result in undefined behavior.
+The debug version of **libpmemlog** will provide additional details on inconsistencies when **PMEMLOG_LOG_LEVEL** is at least 1, as described in the **DEBUGGING AND ERROR HANDLING** section in **libpmemlog**(7).
+!pmemlog_check will return -1 and set *errno* if it cannot perform the consistency check due to other errors.

 # SEE ALSO #